Q1. I think I’ve been sexually harassed. What should I do?

 Q2.
 How often must employees receive sexual harassment training?

 A2.
 Employees must be trained at least once per year.
-In subsequent years, this may be based on the calendar year, anniversary of each employee’s start date, or any other date the employer chooses.
+This may be based on the calendar year, anniversary of each employee’s start date, or any other date the employer chooses.

 Q3.
 How soon do new employees need to be trained?

 A3.
 As employers may be liable for the actions of employees immediately upon hire, the State encourages training as soon as possible.
-Employers should distribute the policy to employees prior to commencing work and should have it posted.
+Employers should distribute the policy to employees at the time of hiring as part of a notice, which also includes training materials.

 An agency or any other worker organization (e.g. labor union) may choose to provide training to workers, however, the employer may still be liable for the employee’s conduct and understanding of policies and should train the employee on any nuances and processes specific to the company or industry.